What is Filter

-Filters can be added to Dashboards to control the data displayed in the widgets.
+Filter is component to be added to the dashboard to let end-users (viewers) filter down (control/restrict) the data displayed.
 When interacting with a dashboard filter (selecting operators, filter values...), a final condition will be applied to the widgets that use the filter.

 - Operator: specify the comparison type, for example IS, IS NOT...